dawson-hamilton/devDivas/README.md

 ## Planned updates

 At the moment, this app is a minimum viable product.
 We hope to add pages that give you the freedom to choose from a list of giggers in that type of gig you chose.
-We also want to give the aption to give a review after the gig so that you can tell other people about your experience.
-We also would like to implement a domain that makes our website unique and professional. expand the amount of the types of gigs so that customers havce more to choose from.
+We also want to give the option to give a review after the gig so that you can tell other people about your experience.
+We would like to expand the amount of the types of gigs so that customers havce more to choose from.
 Lastly we would like to implement a gigger page that allows the giggers to easily see all the gigs they have scheduled.